outpaddling/Coding-Standards/README.md

 Patches and merge requests that fall short will need to be cleaned up before they are incorporated.

+## Rule number 1

+Never let quality slip.
+Start with a simple, minimalist program and make the code and build system impeccable.

+Then add only useful features, with great care to maintain or improve the quality of every aspect of the project.

 ## Modularity

 1. Always try to write code that can be used anywhere rather than just